 Crucial to its culture, science, industry and history, Mitteldeutschland is Germany’s beating heart.
-Studded with cities whose historical importance matches their modern vitality (Weimar, Erfurt and Kassel are just the first names on this sheet); ridged by low, forested mountains that loom large in German mythology; and edified by museums, cathedrals and castles without number, it’s puzzling that such a rich destination is routinely overlooked by international visitors.
+It is studded with cities whose historical importance matches their modern vitality (Weimar, Erfurt and Kassel are just the first names on this list); ridged by low, forested mountains that loom large in German mythology; and edified by museums, cathedrals and castles without number, so it’s puzzling that such a rich destination is routinely overlooked by international visitors.

 Goethe, Cranach, Schiller, Bach, Grimm, Gropius: the roll-call of German cultural giants nurtured by this region is truly astounding.
 And it’s easy to trace their footsteps, whether you’re wending your way along the Fairy-Tale Road, or exploring Wittenberg, where Luther lit the touchpaper to the Protestant Reformation.
 Add baroque palaces, strikingly preserved towns such as Goslar, Wernigerode and Quedlinburg, the wines of Saale-Unstrut and the ancient beech forests of the Kellerwald to the mix, and you have something like the ideal German destination.